grafana/loki/operator/docs/enhancements/ruler_support.md

 #### LokiRule definition

-The `LokiRule` CRD comprises a set of specifications and status definitions to declare groups of alerting and/or recording rules for a single `LokiStack` instance.
+The `LokiRule` CRD comprises a set of specifications and webhook validation definitions to declare groups of alerting and/or recording rules for a single `LokiStack` instance.
 The syntax for the rule groups resembles the official [Prometheus Rule syntax](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/#recording-rules).
-In addition the status definition provides support for rule validation conditions:
+In addition the webhook validation definition provides support for rule validation conditions:

 1. If a `LokiRule` includes an alert name and a record name it is ambiguous if it is an alerting or a recording rule.
 2. If a `LokiRule` includes an invalid `for` period it is an invalid alerting rule.